 The funding requested must be fully justified by an estimation of the real project cost.
 The panels may suggest modifications to the indicative budgetary breakdown in the application, particularly where they consider funding requests not to be properly justified.
 In such cases, they must explain in writing any such suggested modification.
+In particular, for the Advanced Grants, the evaluation panels will carry out an assessment on the proposed budget structure and cost estimates21 against the planned work in order to formulate, where applicable, recommendations for modified lump sum contributions22.

-The project budget is provided in EUR.
-Eligible project costs will be reimbursed at a funding rate of 100% for direct costs plus a flat-rate of 25% for indirect costs30.
-Reimbursements will be budget-based and will cover actual costs or unit costs31 depending on the cost category.
+actual For cost grants (Starting, Consolidator, and Synergy Grants), eligible project costs will be reimbursed at a funding rate of 100% for direct costs plus a flat-rate of 25% for indirect costs23.
+Reimbursements will be budget-based and will cover actual costs or unit costs24 depending on the cost category.
 The amount of the awarded grant represents a maximum overall figure - the final amount to be paid must be justified on the basis of the costs incurred for the project and it may be lower than the budget requested.